jtakeshi/jtakeshi.github.io/_pages/reading-list.md

 Big Tech and Social Media
 ==
+* An Ugly Truth: Inside Facebook's Battle for Domination, by Sheera Frenkel and Cecilia Kang
 * Careless People, by Sarah Wynn-Williams
 * Disrupted, by Dan Lyons
 * The Upstarts, by Brad Stone